Skip to main content

 Ich is the most common fish disease in the hobby and the one most beginners encounter first.
 It looks exactly like its name: small white spots covering the fish's body, fins, and gills.
 Each spot is about the size of a grain of salt.
 Fish with ich scratch against surfaces (called "flashing"), clamp their fins, breathe rapidly, and lose their appetite.

 Ich is caused by the parasite Ichthyophthirius multifiliis, which has a lifecycle that matters for treatment.
 The white spots you see are the parasite feeding on the fish.
-When it drops off, it sinks to the substrate, encysts, and reproduces.
-Each cyst releases hundreds of free-swimming parasites that seek new hosts.
-The free-swimming stage is the only point where medication can kill it.
+When it drops off, it encysts in the substrate and releases hundreds of free-swimming parasites.
+That free-swimming stage is the only point where medication can kill it, which is why short treatment courses fail.
+The two standard approaches are heat (raise to 86F for 10-14 days, if your species tolerates it) or ich-specific medication (ParaGuard, Ich-X, or Super Ick Cure) dosed for the full 7-14 days.
+Treat the whole tank, not just the affected fish, and pull carbon from the filter during treatment.

 Fin Rot

 Fin rot starts at the edges of fins and works inward.
 Early fin rot looks like ragged or uneven fin edges, sometimes with a white or opaque rim.
 Advanced fin rot shows significant fin loss with red, inflamed tissue at the base.
-In severe cases, the rot reaches the body, and at that point, recovery is difficult.
+Once the rot reaches the body, recovery gets difficult.

 Velvet Disease